shashankkatte/golang-playground/README.md

 ### Who created GO?

 Go was not created by some hot-shot startup, or like a fad!
-It was created out of necessity to adress specific problems with existing programming languages.
+It was created out of necessity to address specific problems with existing programming languages.
 Its created by some of the industries well known engineers.
-They have drwan from thrie experience and working with many languages to create GO.
+They have drawan from their experience and working with many languages to create GO.

-1. Ken Thompson \_ the creator of C, Unix and UTF-8
+1. Ken Thompson => the creator of C, Unix and UTF-8
-2. Rob pike - Unix UTF8
+2. Rob pike => Unix UTF8
-3. Robert Griesemer - Hotspot JVM
+3. Robert Griesemer => Hotspot JVM

 Go is not just a google project through the creators worked at Google at some point.
 Its community driven.